arthurtw/arthurtw.github.io/_posts/2015-01-12-quick-comparison-nim-vs-rust.md

 {% endhighlight %}

 If you build the project by yourself, you may want to uncomment line 2 of [main.rs](https://github.com/arthurtw/rust-examples/blob/master/wordcount/src/main.rs) to disable the superflous warnings resulting from the “unstable” state of Rust 1.0 alpha libraries.

+Zachary Dremann’s [pull request](https://github.com/arthurtw/rust-examples/pull/1/files) suggested using `find_iter`.
+I keep using `captures_iter` for consistency with the Nim version, but did refine my code a bit.

 ### Execution time comparison